SimonLeonKrug/pyalchemy/README.md

 Analytical expressions for 2D and 1D can be achieved by dropping $\enspace z $- or $\enspace y,z $-dependencies and forcing $\enspace \mu_z = 0 $ or $\enspace \mu_y = \mu_z = 0 $.

-Because it is so tedious to implement, `pyalchemy` already provides these kernels.
-It does not provide any electron densities, nor functions for numerical integration.
+Because it is tedious to implement, `pyalchemy` already provides these kernels.
+It does not provide any electron densities, or functions for numerical integration.
 Both must be handled with other libraries.

 ## Syntax